mzpqnxow/pybuild23/README.md

 Packages that are considered useful for enforcing or measuring code quality will be included in the default list of packages, as well as tools to publish, such as `twine` which is officially in the process of replace the old-school ways of uploading Python packages.
 It's got encryptions!!111

+Some will be more useful than others, feel free to remove them, but there is really very minimal downside to leaving them in.

 ## Common sense stuff, how virtual environments work, etc...

 Virtual environments are just self-contained Python installations, essentially.
 To build one, you typically use the `virtualenv` tool.
 You also use a `requirements.txt` file to tell `pip` which packages you need in your virtual environ.
 Using `make` abstracts all this from you.
 Using `pybuild` directly is also quite easy, but `make` is more convenient for sure.